MidnattLantern/HiDoc-API/manual testing.md

 /art-accounts/{id}
 ---
-Can retrieve detail of one artist account.
+Can retrieve details of one artist account.